raghavendrab509/test-wiki-copy/README.md

 # plain-old-java-objects

-Like the name says, this is a repo for POJOs useful across repositories.
+Like the name says, this is a repo for POJOs (Beans) useful across repositories.

+## Compiling JAR

-To compile jar: `./gradlew build`
+`./gradlew build`